kenwals/shinrin-yoku/README.md

 - It is responsive to screen size thanks to bootstrap.

-- The navbar at the top collapses into a hamburger button on smaller screens.
+- The navbar remains fixed to the top of the screen, and collapses into a hamburger button on smaller screens.

 - One of the image cards in the gallery is hidden on small screens to improve flow of the page.